isabella232/mobile-services.de-DE/help/ios/analytics-main/analytics-methods.md

 * **trackAction:&#x200B;data:**

    Verfolgt eine Aktion in der App.
-Aktionen, die Sie messen möchten, wie z. `logons`B `banner taps`., `feed subscriptions`und andere Metriken, treten in Ihrer App auf.
+Actions that you want to measure, such as , , , and other metrics, occur in your app.`logons``banner taps``feed subscriptions`

    >[!TIP]
    >